PPGs' Responsibilities for Authorization

 - Participating Physician Groups (PPG)

-Delegated participating physician groups (PPGs) perform the initial utilization review and authorization, while Health Net Medical Management staff conduct utilization review and authorization for select services that are provided by delegated providers.
+Delegated participating physician groups (PPGs) perform the initial utilization review and authorization functions, while Health Net Medical Management staff manages services performed by non-delegated providers.
 Health Net is jointly responsible with the PPG for such functions when services are covered under shared-risk agreements.

 Each PPG is responsible for:

-- Submitting copies of all referrals to Health Net for review and approval
+- Submitting copies of all referral provider contracts to Health Net for review and approval

 - Obtaining encounter data from each referred physician

-- Assuring timely payment to referred providers for covered services
+- Assuring timely payment to referral providers for covered services

 PPGs are responsible for using the following guidelines when authorizing services: